The Isla Way

 Suggested Day Cycle Rides

-The full length of the Isla Way allows for a relatively easy 26 mile round trip.
-Starting at Dufftown is equally as good as starting at Keith.
-And if 26 miles sounds too much then remember to check out the weekend services offered by the Keith to Dufftown Railway.
-If considering the train we recommend you take the train out and cycle back - a much more relaxing option allowing time for stopping on route with out having to continually check your watch.
+The Isla Way is 13 mile long, so that is a 26 mile round trip - perhaps too much for younger members of the family, or the less experienced cyclist.
+As mentioned earlier, you can use the Keith to Dufftown Railway to shorten your route.
+If considering the train we recommend you take the train out and cycle back - a much more relaxing option allowing time for stopping on route with out having to continually check your watch and worry about missing the train.

 Dufftown to Drummuir - 6.5 miles

-From Loch Park you continue towards Drummuir Castle, used for corporate workshops, meetings, brand building and education.
-Just beyond the castle is Botriphnie Kirk, where St Fumac set up a mission in 570.
+From Loch Park you continue towards Drummuir Castle (not open to the public) and then to Botriphnie Kirk, where St Fumac set up a mission in 570.
 From there it is only a few hundred yard on your bike to the KDR station.

 Keith to Drummuir - 6 miles